smu-cs-3353/22s-pa01-sussybaka/README.md

 # General Project Information

-Title: Project 1 - The Art Gallery</br>
+**Title:** Project 1 - The Art Gallery</br>
-Department: Computer Science</br>
+**Department:** Computer Science</br>
-Professor: Dr. Fontenot</br>
+**Professor:** Dr. Fontenot</br>

-Names: Gabriel Mongaras and Trevor Dohm</br>
+**Names:** Gabriel Mongaras and Trevor Dohm</br>
-Date: 2 / 14 / 2022</br>
+**Date:** 2 / 14 / 2022</br>

-Course: Fundamentals of Algorithms</br>
+**Course:** Fundamentals of Algorithms</br>
-Section: CS 3353-001</br>
+**Section:** CS 3353-001</br>

 # Project Description

 ## The Problem
-In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall.
+In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall, and to analyze differences between said algorithms in terms of time complexities, accuracy, and more.

-## 2.2 - The Algorithms
+## The Algorithms

-### 2.2.1 - Brute Force Algorithm
+### Brute Force Algorithm
 The <strong>Brute Force Algorithm</strong> finds all possible orientations of pictures on the wall.
 In our implementation, we optimize the algorithm to find only the combinations that will fit on the given wall.
-This algorithm is quite slow for large datasets but works well for small datasets.
+This algorithm is quite slow for large datasets but works well for small datasets, a behavior that will be discussed in later sections.
 Since the algorithm looks at all possible combinations, it will always find the highest value arrangement of pictures on the wall.

-### 2.2.2 - High-Value Algorithm
+### High-Value Algorithm
-The <strongHigh-Value Algorithm</strong> fetches the highest value pictures in the dataset until the current picture width total reaches the maximum width, or wall width.
+The <strong>High-Value Algorithm</strong> fetches the highest value pictures in the dataset until the current picture width total reaches the wall width.
 This algorithm is very fast, but it is likely to return a suboptimal arrangement of pictures.

-### 2.2.3 - Custom Algorithm
+### Custom Algorithm
 The <strong>Custom Algorithm</strong> we created is similar to the <strong>High-Value Algorithm</strong>, but instead of picking the highest value image, we pick the lowest ranked image.
-The rank of each image can be obtained from the following formula:
+The rank of each image can be obtained using the following formula:

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=\color{white}\Large\frac{(Image \:\, Width)^2}{(Wall  \:\, Width) * (Image  \:\, Value)}"></br>